yubiuser/webchanges-docker/README.md

 # webchanges-docker

+This is a fork of https://github.com/yubiuser/webchanges-docker/ to allow for the use of use_browser which requires a larger docker image to support running chrome.

-This repo provides a small docker image for running [webchanges](https://github.com/mborsetti/webchanges) without installing a whole python ecosystem.
-The image is rather small (~35 MB) and `alpine`-based.
+This repo provides a docker image based on Debian for running [webchanges](https://github.com/mborsetti/webchanges).
+The full python eco system is installed and avaliable for use with hooks, differ commands, etc.

 The following optional dependencies of `webchanges` are included (see [Dependencies](https://webchanges.readthedocs.io/en/stable/dependencies.html#dependencies))